i3hz/Consistent-player-mapping-/README.md

-# Project Name
+# Consistent player mapping

-Consistent player mapping - An application which tracks and id's players in a video feed making sure the id's are consistent .
+An application which tracks and id's players in a video feed making sure the id's are consistent .
 ---

 ## Requirements